-At Klein DeNatale Goldner, our Bakersfield car accident lawyers draw from more than 60 years of combined experience to handle all types of auto accident cases, including those involving texting and driving.
+At Klein DeNatale Goldner, our Bakersfield car accident lawyers draw from nearly 70 years of combined experience to handle all types of auto accident cases, including those involving texting and driving.
 Our proven lawyers have secured millions of dollars in compensation for clients across California, and we are prepared to put our experience and passion to work for you.

 Call us at (661) 485-2100 to schedule a free consultation.
 We have offices in Bakersfield, Fresno, and San Diego.

 Texting while driving – or any form of cell phone use involving applications, social media, and e-mails – is considered the most dangerous form of driver distraction because it commands multiple forms of a driver’s attention at once.

 This risky multi-tasking can take a driver’s eyes, hands, and thoughts off the road, substantially increasing their risk of causing an accident.
 When drivers who text or use their phones behind the wheel do cause accidents, the people they injure have the right to pursue legal action through personal injury claims.
 Families who have lost loved ones in fatal distracted driving accidents also have the right to pursue justice and compensation through wrongful death claims.

 Though texting while driving is against the law in California, it is important to remember that even if drivers were to be ticketed or face criminal charges for their negligence, these proceedings do not provide victims with the opportunity to be fully compensated for their losses.
 In order to obtain a full recovery of their damages, victims will need to pursue legal action in civil court.